 Boeing Commercial Airplanes (BCA) says it will cut 1,500-1,700 engineering and technical jobs this year, because non-recurring development work on the 747-8, 787-9 and KC-46 Tanker programs is slowing down and the 787-10X and 777X projects that might have taken up the slack are not yet approved.
 The layoff notice follows a similar announcement last month affecting machinists.
 Boeing says machinist ranks will be thinned by 800 through the end of the year, mostly because post-production ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Program Work Reductions Prompt Boeing To Cut Up To 1,700 Engineers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Program Work Reductions Prompt Boeing To Cut Up To 1,700 Engineers".